danjhd/cfn101-workshop/workshop/content/30-workshop-part-01/30-launching-ec2/100-lab-06-ami.md

 {{% /expand %}}

 {{% notice note %}}
-Notice, that you did not have to update AMI ID parameter.
+Notice, that you did not have to update the AMI ID parameter.
 By using CloudFormation's integration with Systems Manager Parameter Store, your templates are now more generic and reusable.
 {{% /notice %}}